gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 | 88     | 1    | has_armor   |
 | 89-91  | 3    | **Padding** |

-As you can see, by only **reordering** our struct we've already made a decrease in the amount of memory our struct uses.
+As you can see, by only **reordering** our struct we've already made a reduction in the amount of memory our struct uses.
 Say we have a thousand monsters, we’ve reduced the memory usage of the monsters from 96KB to 92KB, but we can go further!

 ## Derived state